gplesz/dmlt/README.md

 DmlTrigger
 ==========

-monitor changes in set of the data tables and prepare the scripts of the individual steps
+monitor data changes (insert/update/delete) in set of the tables and prepare the scripts of the individual steps, for purpose of setup.